Let’s face it: it’s not always easy to report sexual harassment at work. No one wants to be the one pointing the finger.

 This step is very important.
 If your place of employment has an official process for reporting sexual harassment and you fail to use it, it can later be used to invalidate your claims and weaken your legal case.

 If escalating the sexual harassment report through the formal channels at your place of employment does not solve the problem, there are other routes you can take.
-At both the state (the Equal Employment Opportunity Commission) and federal level (California’s Department of Fair Employment and Housing), there are agencies for fair employment that can help you navigate the next steps.
-You must file complaints with these agencies before you can file suit.
+At both the state (California’s Department of Fair Employment and Housing) and federal level (EEOC), there are agencies for fair employment that can help you navigate the next steps.
+You must file a sexual harassment complaint with each of these agencies before you can file suit.

 Step 5: File a Civil Lawsuit

 A civil lawsuit is typically the last action to take in reporting workplace sexual harassment.
 Usually, this is the route someone takes when all other actions have failed to stop the undesired action or if trying to follow the internal workplace channels to report sexual harassment ended in termination.
-In this case, you can pursue a civil lawsuit under Title VII of the Civil Rights Act of 1964, which guarantees a workplace free from discrimination based on sex.
+In this case, you can pursue a civil lawsuit under Title VII of the Civil Rights Act of 1964, which guarantees a workplace free from sex discrimination.

-If the harassment you’re experiencing continues after attempts to report it through your workplace channels, it may be time to reach out to an attorney with experience in civil lawsuits involving sexual harassment.
-An experienced attorney can help you ensure you have documented your case thoroughly and advise you on the best next steps to get the harassment-free workplace you deserve.
+A sexual harassment attorney can help you ensure you have documented your case thoroughly and advise you on the best next steps to get the harassment-free workplace you deserve.

 Contact us today for a free consultation.